You may love a bath, but your dog probably won’t! So let’s take a look at how to bathe a dog at home, especially if your dog hates baths!

 If your pet happens to be an especially troublesome bather, you may want to consider leaving this job to a professional groomer.
 This is often the best option to ensure no accidental harm comes to you or your pet.

 However, it is still worth learning how to bathe a dog at home, just in case you really need to bath your dog.
-In case of a real bad smell emergency.
+In case of a really bad smell emergency.

 I found with my dog that it isn’t that she hates baths so much as she hates her head being washed.
 So I bath just her body about 90% of the time and just do her head when I really need to.